leelasmelser/essays/digMockup/digmed/README.md

 - January 24th - Arthur Compton centralizes plutonium research at the University of Chicago.
 - July - September - A conference is held at UC Berkeley to discuss potential designs for a fission bomb.
 Edward Teller suggests a hydrogen bomb.
 - August 13th - The Manhattan Engineering District is established.
-- September 23rd - Lieutenant General Leslie Groves becomes director of the Manhattan Project
+- September 23rd - Lieutenant General Leslie Groves becomes director of the Manhattan Project.
 - September 29th - Secretary of War Robert P. Patterson authorizes Site X, the Oak Ridge, Tennessee laboratory.
 - October 19th - Groves appoints Robert Oppenheimer to coordinate the project at Site Y, the Los Alamos, New Mexico laboratory.
 - **December 2nd - The first self-sustaining nuclear chain reaction takes place at the Chicago Pile-1 reactor at the University of Chicago by the Metallurgical Laboratory, or Met Lab.**[^5] Led by Professor Arthur Compton, Enrico Fermi, Leo Szilard, and Eugene Eigner, the reactor was built on an old squash court under the abandoned Stagg Field football stands, without permission from or notification of any elected officials, the Mayor of Chicago, or the President of the University.
 The Chicago Pile-1, or CP-1, was a 20 foot tall stack of graphite and uranium blocks arranged in 56 layers with cadmium control rods.[^6] The pile was completed December 1st.
 On December 2nd, 49 scientists gathered, and Fermi “directed the operators to slowly move the control rods, and their instruments clicked to record the neutron count.
 At 3:53 p.m., they recorded that a self-sustaining nuclear chain reaction was achieved for the first time ever.
 It had taken 28 minutes.”[^7]